jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 In addition to providing the level number as an argument (`levelIndex`), we provide both `score` and `lives`.
 This will allow us to preserve both values when the player defeats one level and moves to the next.

-Then add this code to define and call game start function.
+Then add this code to the bottom of the main code file to define and call game start function.
 This function will [`go()`](https://kaboomjs.com/#go) to the first level, setting the player's score to 0 and their lives to 3.
 In addition to calling it when the game first loads, we will call this function when we need to restart after a game over.

 ```javascript
 // start game on first level